 Make sure a limited level of personal information is available

-You wouldn’t give out solely personal information to strangers one-on-one, so why would you give it out to millions of people online?
-Whilst it’s fun to share photos and opinions online, make sure that you don’t needlessly make everything about yourself public for anyone to find.
+You wouldn’t give out personal information to strangers in real life, so why would you give it out to millions of strangers online?
+Whilst it’s fun to share photos and opinions, make sure that you don’t needlessly make everything about your life public for anyone to find.

 Make sure your privacy settings are turned on and that you’re browsing safely.